quick-perf/quickperf-live/README.md

 You may not have enough time to improve the following issues that would ease your daily job or improve the user experience. _QuickPerf live_ could help you!

 ### You work on an application lacking automated tests on business behavior
-Are you not confident that your new development will break another business feature?? _QuickPerf live_ allows you to generate automated tests!
+Are you not confident that your new development will break another business feature? _QuickPerf live_ allows you to generate automated tests!
 More [here](./doc/test_generation.md).

 ### You want to fix an N+1 select